Teach with Local Examples and Data: Connecting Nearby Examples to Global Challenges

-Pedagogic guidance for teaching with the local environment
+Pedagogic guidance for teaching with local examples

 - Campus-Based Learning uses the campus environment itself as a teaching tool.